Jitesh064/tracker/README.md

 operations, 2,000 write ("advanced") operations, and 10 GB data transfer.
 This app is built to stay well inside all four:

-- **Storage**: your data is a single JSON file, realistically a few KB to a few hundred KB even after years of entries.
+- **Storage**: your data is a handful of small JSON files (one per data type), realistically a few KB to a few hundred KB total even after years of entries.
 Nowhere near 1 GB.
-- **Reads**: every load/refresh is exactly 1 Blob read (not 8), and reads only happen when you open the app, switch back to the tab, or hit **Refresh** — not on a timer.
-Realistic household use (a handful of visits a day, times two people) lands in the tens of reads a month, nowhere near 10,000.
+- **Reads**: a full load/refresh reads ~11 small files in parallel (one per data type) rather than 1, and reads only happen when you open the app, switch back to the tab, or hit **Refresh** — not on a timer.
+Realistic household use (a handful of visits a day, times two people) lands at roughly a few hundred reads a month, still comfortably under 10,000.
-- **Writes**: one write per save/delete action (adding a salary slip, an expense, a snapshot, an asset).
+- **Writes**: one write per save/delete action, touching only that one data type's file (adding a salary slip, an expense, a snapshot, an asset).
 Even active use — a few entries a day — stays far under 2,000/month.
 - **Transfer**: proportional to storage size times read count; at this data size, negligible.

 If you ever significantly change the design (e.g. add a continuous background sync, or